rngtng/NabaztagHackKit/README.md

-# Open Nabaztag
+# Nabaztag Hack Kit

-Sinatra server api framework to run custom bytecode on Nabaztag v1/v2.
+Everything you need to hack the Rabbit: a sinatra server including simple api framework to run custom bytecode on Nabaztag v1/v2.
 Sources + Compiler included (linux only)

 ## Nabaztag